Nozbe/NoOffice.org/_book/two.md

 ---
 part: two
-title: Part 2 - What if there was no office?
+title: What if there was no office?
 subtitle: There is no office, there is only work that needs to be done.
 ---